-Retired Representative Director and Presidents, etc., holding Advisory or Any Other Position in the Company
+Retired Representative Director and Presidents, etc., holding Advisory or Any Other Position in the Company Updated

-Name Title/ Position Responsibilities Working Form and Conditions (Full-time/Part- time, Paid/Unpaid, etc.) Date of Retirement from Position Such as President (Note) Term Yoshikatsu Ota Honorary Advisor External activities using the title of honorary advisor (no participation in management) Part-time/Unpaid June 19, 2014 One year Fumio Iwai Honorary Advisor External activities using the title of honorary advisor (no participation in management) Part-time/Unpaid June 23, 2009 One year Tomiji Uematsu Honorary Advisor External activities using the title of honorary advisor (no participation in management) Part-time/Unpaid June 23, 2006 One year Osamu Kanaya Honorary Advisor External activities using the title of honorary advisor (no participation in management) Part-time/Unpaid June 28, 2001 One year Hideo Tashima Honorary Advisor External activities using Part-time/Unpaid June 29, 1999 One year
+Name Title/ Position Responsibilities Working Form and Conditions (Full-time/Part- time, Paid/Unpaid, etc.) Date of Retirement from Position Such as President (Note) Term Yoshikatsu Ota Honorary Advisor External activities using the title of Part-time/Unpaid June 19, 2014 One year

-the title of

 honorary advisor

 (no participation

 in management)

+External

+activities using

+Ennis Loui Honorary the title of Lana 22, 2000

+Fumio Iwai Advisor honorary advisor Part-time/Unpaid June 23, 2009 One year

+(no participation

+in management)

+External

+Hideo Tashima activities using

+Honorary the title of D Lana 20, 1000 0

+Advisor honorary advisor Part-time/Unpaid June 29, 1999 One year

+(no participation

+in management)

-Total Number of Retired Representative Director and Presidents, etc. Holding 5 Advisory or Any Other Position in the Company 3
+Total Number of Retired Representative Director and Presidents, etc. Holding Advisory or Any Other Position in the Company Updated3

-Other Matters
+Other Matters Updated